-Municipal Property Tax (IMI)
+Municipal Property Tax, also known as Immovable Property Tax (IMI)

-The Imposto Municipal sobre Imóveis (IMI) (Municipal Property Tax) is an annual tax.
+The Imposto Municipal sobre Imóveis (IMI) (Municipal Property Tax or Immovable Property Tax) is an annual tax, and, as a property owner in Portugal, you are required to pay a yearly property tax.
+Every municipality has a separate tax rate, and the municipal legislatures set their own rates.
 Note that the IMI is levied on the property tax value (VPT), not on the price you paid for the property.

 Additional to IMI (AIMI)

-- 0.7% tax if the property is valued between €600K and €1mil.
+- 0.7 percent tax on property valued between €600,000 and €1 million

-- 1% tax if the property is valued between €1mil and €2mil.
+- 1 percent tax on property valued between €1mil and €2 million

-Property taxes in Portugal: Rental income
+Property Taxes in Portugal: Rental Income

-- Deductions for fire insurance, as it is compulsory for rental properties.
+- Deductions for fire insurance, as it is compulsory for rental properties

-- Expenses such as the IMI.
+- Expenses such as the IMI

-- Costs associated with obtaining an energy certificate.
+- Costs associated with obtaining an energy certificate

-- Condominium fees (if applicable).
+- Condominium fees (if applicable)

-- Expenses for the upkeep and maintenance of the property, such as repairing and replacing items (this needs to be proven legally and cannot be considered as furniture).
+- Expenses for the upkeep and maintenance of the property, such as repairing and replacing items (this needs to be proven legally and cannot be considered as furniture)

-- Maintenance and conservation costs that were carried out 24 months prior to renting out the property.
+- Maintenance and conservation costs that were carried out 24 months prior to renting out the property

-There are certain differences between short and long-term rentals:
+There are certain differences between short and long-term rentals.